 Hebrew is a northwest, Semitic language belonging to the Canaanite family of languages within the Afro-Asiatic language group.
 It is written in a non-Latin script, however the alphabet has only twenty-two letters and each vowel possesses a one-to-one correlation with a sound.
 The grammar is largely structured around three-letter roots which allow for a fast-expanding vocabulary range, because one may understand the meaning or context of many words deriving from the same root.
 For example, the root SFR is used for sefer (“book”), sifriah (“library”), safran (“librarian”), sipur (“story”), sofer (“author”), sifrut (“literature”), sifruti (“literary”), mesaper (“storyteller”), beit sefer (“school”) and many other related words.

 Hebrew is the language of the Bible, which is the religious and cultural cornerstone of Western Civilization.
-Modern Hebrew is the simplest conduit into Biblical Hebrew (and vice versa), which contributes approximately 85% of the 1,000 most commonly used words in Modern Hebrew.
+Modern Hebrew is the simplest conduit into Biblical Hebrew, which contributes to approximately 85% of the 1,000 most commonly used words in Modern Hebrew.
 The influence of Hebrew on American life is vast.
 Until a century ago, Hebrew was a required classical language alongside Greek and Latin for university students at many American institutions (whose logos bore Hebrew inscriptions: Harvard, Brown, Princeton, Johns Hopkins, Pennsylvania, Yale, Columbia, Dartmouth – the last three of which still bear Hebrew seals).
 Many Hebrew words from the Bible are used in English, among them: alphabet, sabbath, amen, abbot, messiah, hallelujah, hosanna, manna, cherubim, seraphim, satan, shibboleth, leviathan, horn, camel, jubilee, scallions, gauze, Armageddon and behemoth.
 Many Hebrew idioms from the Bible are also used in English today such as “with a heavy heart”, “the skin of his teeth,” “a drop in the bucket,” and many more.